-Because there is such urgent need for connectivity, we forged some partnerships to get involved and help the country navigate this national emergency.
+Because there is such urgent need for connectivity, we forged some partnerships since 2020 to get involved and help the country navigate this national emergency.
+This is how PT&T nurtures its relationship with the community by getting involved in local efforts:

-We teamed up with the Engineering Department of the University of Santo Tomas and Lenovo to provide internet and IT services to critical health facilities in Manila and installed internet connections at Delpan Evacuation Center, Belmonte Health Center, and Health Center District Office.
-These centers monitor and provide support to suspected and confirmed COVID cases in the city.

-We also recognize the need to assist our community during this health crisis.
-PT&T provided logistical support to I Am Hope Organization, a not for profit organization aiding frontliners, hospitals, and other sectors of the community in need of assistance.

-While COVID-19 has transformed education dramatically when schools shutdown all over the country, we quickly redirected our efforts and acknowledged the distinctive rise of e-learning and the adoption of distance learning tools to overcome the challenges of this pandemic.
+- 1. Department of Health (DOH) DOH being at the front, back, and center of the COVID-19 pandemic requires stable and highly available network and connectivity.
+Working with Cisco, PT&T supported DOH's requirement of Network and Connectivity upgrade for fast, secure, and highly reliable connection. - 2.
+City of Manila PT&T also became a partner of the City of Manila to connect all its barangay health centers in bringing primary healthcare to its community.
+We also continuously provided direct internet access to our long-time government agency clients. - 3.
+University of Santo Tomas (UST) PT&T teamed up with the Engineering Department of UST and Lenovo to provide internet and IT services to critical health facilities in Manila and installed internet connections at Delpan Evacuation Center, Belmonte Health Center, and Health Center District Office.
+These centers monitor and provide support to suspected and confirmed COVID cases in the city. - 4.
+I Am Hope Organization PT&T also recognize the need to assist our community during this health crisis.
+We provided logistical support to I Am Hope Organization, a not-for-profit organization aiding frontliners, hospitals, and other sectors of the community in need of assistance. - 5.
+Go Philippines while COVID-19 has transformed education dramatically when schools shutdown all over the country, we quickly redirected our efforts and acknowledged the distinctive rise of e-learning and the adoption of distance learning tools to overcome the challenges of this pandemic.
 Partnering with Go Philippines allowed us to offer critical Broadband Internet solutions for the academe, improving user experience for quality education, as well as to support our nation in providing the telecommunications infrastructure for the education sector.